 Every individual’s bodies and mind matter, and the LGBT community should not be excluded.
 This Healthcare Bill of Rights is just one step towards the equality they seek.
 Through this Bill of Rights, both the provider and patient will be educated about the care they should administer and receive.

-Resource for addiction/substance abuse here.
+Find a resource for addiction/substance abuse here.